MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Date.md

 ### Outputs

 - **Value - Value** - Outputs the sanitised date input.
-- **Date format - DateFormat** - Outputs common date formats, based on the fields visible in the component.
+- **Date format - DateFormat** - Outputs the format pattern of the date, based on the fields visible in the component.
     - If all fields are visible, the date format output is "dd/mm/yyyy".
     - If the day and month fields are visible but the year field is not visible, the date format output is "dd/mmm".
     - If the month and year fields are visible but the day field is not visible, the date format output is "mmm/yyyy".